alexrivadeneira/i2wd/week4/outline.md

 ```

 Stretch goals:
-* Change the actions that the buttons takae
+* Change the actions that the buttons trigger
-* Add another button and make it do something else
+* Add another button and make it perform another action (write another function!)
 * Add buttons that reverse the current actions